hhokka/dev-academy-2022-fall-exercise/README.md

 Chosen technologies include React and Node.js with Express.
 I chose these because I wanted to practice my skills in these technologies.

 ## Configurations
-The database settings are in .env file which you got by different route.
+The database settings are in .env file which you got by different route (if not, ask it from hans.hokka@gmail.com).
 Database is fully configured.
 Other than what is mentioned in "installation and running" there is no need to configure anything.

 ## Installation and running